the families

 the Lee & Stewart families

 Washington Lee married Sallie Stewart in 1870, in the Queen Anne’s District of Prince George’s County.
 Washington Lee was a USCT soldier in the Civil War.
-He was likely a self-emancipated refugee from the captivity of Septimus Cook in the Bladensburg District of Prince George’s County.
-Called Daniel by Septimus Cook, Washington Lee fled to District of Columbia with his self-given name to join the army and fight for liberation.
+Washington Lee fled to District of Columbia to join the army and fight for liberation.

 Washington Lee returned to Prince George’s County after the war and married Sallie Stewart, the daughter of James Stewart.
 They had been enslaved by Marsham Waring and his family in Queen Anne’s District.